Sequal32/yourcontrols/definitions/README.md

    2. [Var Types](#var-types)
    3. [Sync Permissions](#sync-permissions)

+## Currently the information on this page is out of date as of the latest refactor.

 # Theory
 *The best way to become familiar with this is to look through the configuration files already provided, and see if you can make a few variables work in a new configuration file.*